-In dbConnect Options, the db refers to database connectivity, which is also not relevant to most users, but may be important in some high-end custom applications, where AutoCAD is linked to a database.
+The dbConnect Options category should be left as default.
+The db refers to database connectivity, which is also not relevant to most users but may be important in some highend custom applications, where AutoCAD is linked to a database.

-Leave everything in General Options as default.
-Here resides perhaps one of the most annoying features of AutoCAD: Beep on error in user input.
-This may push a student just starting out and making lots of errors over the edge-not recommended.
+Leave everything in the General Options category as default.
+Here resides perhaps one of the most annoying features of AutoCAD: The "Beep on error in user input" option.
+This may push a student just starting out and making lots of errors over the edge-not recommended!

-The Live Enabler Options tell AutoCAD to check for object enablers.
+The Live Enabler Options category tells AutoCAD to check for object enablers.
 They can be used to display and use custom objects in drawings when the ObjectARX application that created them is unavailable.
-This is not relevant to most users and may sometimes cause a program stall if the internet is not hooked up to the PC.
+This is not relevant to most users and may sometimes cause a program stall if there is no internet service to the PC.